Harvard grad student union stages sit-in over labor dispute

 CAMBRIDGE, Mass. — A union for Harvard University graduate students is staging a campus sit-in to pressure the school to meet its labor demands.

-Roughly 20 students were gathered inside a building in Harvard Yard on Wednesday as others marched outside in support of the Harvard Graduate Students Union.
+Roughly 30 students gathered inside a building in Harvard Yard on Wednesday as others marched outside in support of the Harvard Graduate Students Union.

-Harvard administrators and union representatives have been negotiating details of an initial labor contract for the group for about a year.
-The union says it’s pushing for higher wages, more affordable health care and stronger protections against sexual harassment.
-Harvard officials did not immediately provide comment.
+Harvard administrators and union representatives have been negotiating an initial labor contract for the group since last year.
+The union says it’s pushing for higher wages, affordable health care and stronger protections against sexual harassment.

+A statement from Harvard says it’s “fully engaged at the bargaining table” but that negotiating takes time.

 Harvard graduate students voted last year to unionize with United Auto Workers.
-They join students at several other U.S. campuses that have organized since a federal panel ruled in 2016 that graduate student employees could form unions.
+They join students at other U.S. campuses that have organized since a federal panel said graduate student employees could form unions.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.